staudenmeir/laravel-cte/README.md

 ### Eloquent

-You can use common table expressions in Eloquent queries with the `QueriesExpressions` trait:
+You can use common table expressions in Eloquent queries.

+In Laravel 5.5–5.7, this requires the `QueriesExpressions` trait:

 ```php
 class User extends Model